envdes/code_CLMU_HVAC_RL/README.md

-# Code of paper "*Reinforcement Learning (RL) Meets Urban Climate Modeling: Investigating the Efficacy and Impacts of RL-Based HVAC Control*"
+# Code of arXiv Preprint "*Reinforcement Learning (RL) Meets Urban Climate Modeling: Investigating the Efficacy and Impacts of RL-Based HVAC Control*"

 This repository is code of the manuscript "*Reinforcement Learning (RL) Meets Urban Climate Modeling: Investigating the Efficacy and Impacts of RL-Based HVAC Control*".